 AI tools, such as AI-based chatbots, can provide many opportunities for learning.
 Specifically, Generative AI advances, such language processing, algorithms, machine learning, and chatbots, can provide users with timeless, personalized, and adaptive learning experiences, which can make learning more effective (Praveena and Anupama, 2025; Vorobyeva et al., 2025).
 On the flip side, learners may encounter challenges when integrating AI into their learning, including concerns about academic integrity, overreliance on AI, and the need for clear usage guidelines (Zhou et al., 2024).

-Vocabulary defined “as a set of lexemes, including single words, compound words and idioms” (Richards and schmidt, 2013) is considered a fundamental aspect of language learning (Decarrico, 2001; Nation, 2001).
+Vocabulary defined “as a set of lexemes, including single words, compound words and idioms” (Richards and Schmidt, 2013) is considered a fundamental aspect of language learning (Decarrico, 2001; Nation, 2001).
 In Saudi EFL context, many students face challenges with learning vocabulary, such as discovering the meanings of new vocabulary, pronouncing new words, using new words in context correctly, and memorizing and spelling new vocabulary (Afzal, 2019).
 AI tools have the potential to help Saudi EFL students overcome such challenges.
 Vocabulary learning is key for language development (Decarrico, 2001), and depending on traditional approaches might lead to underdevelopment in vocabulary (Hao et al., 2021).
 Additionally, it is necessary to keep up with the needs and preferences of the modern EFL generations and incorporate new technologies the aligns with their preferences and needs.
 However, this cannot be done without seriously considering the perceptions of EFL learners regarding these technologies.
 Understanding students' perceptions can provide valuable insights that aid in the integration of AI assisted technologies, developing appropriate guidelines, and ensuring that AI tools are used effectively and responsibly in vocabulary learning.

 However, the perceptions on the use of AI tools by Saudi EFL students for vocabulary learning remains underexplored, as this line of research is relatively new.
 Limited attention has been given to students’ perceptions toward AI tools.
 Few studies have examined these perceptions through established theoretical frameworks such as the Technology Acceptance Model (TAM) and Cognitive Load Theory (CLT).
 This lack of understanding can introduce risks such as misuse of AI tools and overreliance on such tools.
 For example, a student might use AI tools to passively and quickly obtain answers without engaging in strategic learning.
 Additionally, this uncertainty around AI tools can make EFL students, teachers, and policymakers overestimate or underestimate the potential of AI tools for vocabulary learning